AlexsLemonade/OpenPBTA-analysis/CONTRIBUTING.md

 git merge upstream/master
 ```

+replacing `<my-branch-for-pull-request>` with your branch name without angle brackets.

 Note: You will be prompted to enter a commit message via the [text editor configured for your system](https://help.github.com/en/github/using-git/associating-text-editors-with-git).

 ## Authorship